szymonmichalski/starid-1/docs/comments.md

 *link side1 and side3* travel around sides ab to bc to ca connecting by pairs.

-*link abda and adca* link the shared ad side of abda and adca triangles

 **triangle side**

 for adding, finding, removing, etc star pairs to a triangle side. one objective here is to work with maps of unique star keys, one key per star, rather than maps with multiple keys per star. this means using unordered_map, not unordered_multimap.

 *stars* each star is a map key whose value is a map of star keys it pairs with

-*refresh pairs* bring back pair information from an earlier side

-*prune pairs* remove pairs that have value zero or are no longer stars. then remove stars that have no pairs.
+*trim pairs* remove pairs that have value zero or are no longer stars. then remove stars that have no pairs.

-*intersect stars* leave stars that are in both sides
+*append iterations* append the iterations contained in another side

 **pairs over whole sky**